Gooru/ln-profile-baseline/README.md

     - class join, one event per member specified in payload will be created.
     - course assign to class, class members will be looked up and one event per member of class will be created
     - OOB, this won't be used by API per se, but by READ handler to post message along with member id in case of 404
-        - This may also be used as API to trigger rescope on adhoc basis
+        - This may also be used as API to trigger baseline on adhoc basis
 - Note that here we won't validate if class member may have (with current UI flows may not be possible) baselined profile already.
 That will be done downstream
 - Downstream processor will be responsible to process the data
 - For processing the better of learner profile and class floor setting need to be considered